mccutcheonlab/FED_RT/README.md

 # Hint
 ![RTFED_FLASHED](https://github.com/Htbibalan/FED_RT/blob/main/source/Images/RTFED_DISPLAY.jpg)
-To make sure you have properly flashed your FED3 with RTFED library, check the screen of your FED3 unit, it should display RTS to the left of the battery icon.
+To make sure you have properly flashed your FED3 with RTFED library, check the screen of your FED3 unit, it should display RTT to the left of the battery icon.

 # Step 0: Create a Google spreadsheet in your Google Drive, we will get back to it later